plone/documentation/manage/deploying/performance/instancesthreads.rst

 If you deal with logged in users there is no easy way to cache html-pages (highly recommended anyway for all static items) in a reverse proxy cache (i.e.
 `Varnish`_) in front of Plone.
-So Zope has much more work rendering pages.
+Zope has much more work rendering pages.
 To render pages, objects need to be loaded form the database.
 Loading is expensive.
 If an object is already in the DB RAM cache it decreases the time to render a page significantly.
 So in a setup with lots of logged in users we need to take